-So you want to make 2020 the year you get better with money?
-We’ve got 20 ideas to get you saving more, paying off debt, and getting into tip-top financial shape.
-Whether you’re a new budgeter ready to break the paycheck to paycheck cycle for the first time, or a seasoned YNABer ready for the next financial challenge, we’ve got a grab bag of options for budgeters of all shapes and sizes.
+This is the year you master your money!
+We’ve got 20 money resolutions for 2021 to get you saving more, paying off debt, and getting into tip-top financial shape.
+We’ve got a grab bag of ideas for bank accounts of all shapes and sizes.

 2. Pay off your credit card debt.

 Debt isn’t free, and you’ve had enough of the expensive credit card variety.
-Do a full roundhouse kick on that debt balance for 2020.
-Get some accountability by joining our free debt bootcamp this January.
+Do a full roundhouse kick on that debt balance this year.

 3. Break a vice.